Plain English Breakdown

 - Automated Firearms System

-- A computer system used by police to record information about firearms.
+- A system used by the Department of Justice to track information about firearms.

 Limits and Unknowns